kevinkeyjkw/sha3_hash_parallel/README.md

 Our parallelized code is in: sha3.cl, sha3.py

-Demo code given by the authors are: demo_Keccak.py (serial), demo_KeccakF.py (serial)
+Demo serial code are: demo_Keccak.py, demo_KeccakF.py

 Our runtime comparison script is in: keccak_performancetest.py

 Dictionary used in our project are taken from "John the Ripper" and "Cain & Abel"

-###Running SHA3
+###Running sha3
-Our script takes in a list of strings and hash the list in parallel.
-It can be run in the following manner:
+Our parallelized keccak takes in a list of strings and hash the list in parallel.
+Below is a simple example

 ```python
 import sha3